 Using both of these strategies together will do more than enable you and your members to build personal connections.
 It will also help you build new practices, and sow the seeds for a growing, thriving community.

-How to Build a Community Site Step #5: Look at Growth as a Practice
+Step 6: Look at Growth as a Practice

 In the long run, you can only create a community website that’s green and growing when you adopt a willingness to experiment and stay open.